Table Of Contents

-Kubernetes, or K8s, is an open-source, portable, and scalable container orchestration platform.
+Kubernetes, also known as K8s, is an open-source, portable, and scalable container orchestration platform.
 With K8s, you can reliably manage distributed systems for your applications, enabling declarative configuration and automatic deployment.

 Yet, K8s can be resource-intensive and costly, with a rather steep learning curve.
 But in 2019, a lighter, faster, and potentially more cost-effective alternative appeared: K3s.
 Still, K3s is not a magic wand that works for all Kubernetes deployments.

-Here’s a look at what K3s is, the differences between K3s vs. K8s, when to use each, and more.
+Here’s a look at what K3s is, the differences between K3s vs. K8s, their ideal use cases, and more.

 K3s Explained: What Is K3s?

-Although K3s is a refined version of Kubernetes (the upstream version), it does not change how Kubernetes works at its core.
+Although K3s is a refined version of Kubernetes (the upstream version), it does not alter the core functionality of Kubernetes.

 Credit: How K3s works

 K3s removes a lot of “bloat” from stock Kubernetes.
-Depending on the version, the single binary file can range from under 40MB to 100MB in size and run on less than 512MB of RAM.
+Depending on the version, the single binary file can range in size from under 40MB to 100MB and requires less than 512MB of RAM to run.

 Rancher Labs created K3s when building RIO, a PaaS on Kubernetes project that’s no longer active.